sanderpick/tableland-functions/README.md

 ```

 See [here](https://github.com/johnthagen/min-sized-rust) for a guide on minimizing the size of binaries.
 Note, not all recommendations apply to `wasm32-unknown-unknown`.

+While not currently very useful, functions can also respond to POST requests with payloads.
+This could be helpful in triggering Tableland writes in conjunction with conditional authentication and ERC-4337 account abstraction for gasless transactions.

 ## Run the Worker